Using quantum key distribution for cryptographic purposes: a survey: Key agreement over a network of QKD links : QKD Networks

 Quantum repeaters however rely on elaborated quantum operations and on quantum memories that cannot be realised with current technologies.
 As discussed in \cite{Collins}, quantum nodes called quantum relays could also be used to extend the reach of QKD.
 Quantum relays are simpler to implement than quantum repeaters since they don't require quantum memories.
 Building quantum relays remains however technologically difficult and would not allow to extend QKD reach to arbitrary long distances.

-\paragraph{Trusted relays QKD network:} This technique can on the other hand be implemented with today's technologies since such nodes consist in classical memories placed within the nodes, that thus need to be trusted.
-QKD networks based on trusted key relays follow a simple principle: local keys are generated over QKD links and then stored in nodes that are placed on both ends of each link.
-Global key distribution is performed over a QKD path, i.e. a one-dimensional chain of trusted relays connected by QKD links, establishing a connection between two end nodes, as shown on Fig. \ref{hop}.
+\paragraph{Trusted repeater QKD networks} This technique where trusted classical memories are placed within the nodes can be implemented with today's technology.
+Trusted repeater QKD networks operation follow a simple principle: local keys are generated over QKD links and then stored in nodes that are placed on both ends of each link.
+Global key agreement is performed over a QKD path, i.e.\ a one-dimensional chain of trusted repeaters connected by QKD links, establishing a connection between two end nodes, as shown on Fig. \ref{hop}.
 Secret keys are forwarded, in a hop-by-hop fashion, along QKD paths.
-To ensure their secrecy, One-Time Pad encryption and unconditionally secure authentication, both realised with a local QKD key, are performed.
-The link primitive of such network is indeed precisely the one discussed in \ref{subsec:UClink}, and the message sent is a random session key by one of the end-user (the sender).
-End-to-end information-theoretic security is thus obtained between the end nodes, provided that the intermediate nodes can be trusted.
-Classical trusted relays can be used to build a long-distance QKD network.
-The advantage of such quantum networks is that they rely on QKD for link Key Establishment, which renders impossible to compromise the Key Establishment by direct attacks {\it on the links}\footnote{except for side-channel attacks on the QKD links (those attacks being only possible on ``bad QKD implementations'') and for denial-of-service attacks.}.
+To ensure secrecy, one-time-pad encryption and unconditionally secure authentication, both realised with local QKD key, are performed.
+End-to-end information-theoretic security is thus obtained between the end nodes provided the intermediate nodes can be trusted.

-This concept of trusted relay QKD network has been exploited by the BBN QKD network \cite{BBN, BBN2} and will also be used within the {\sc SECOQC} QKD network.